aus36/didweb-doc/README.md

 # didweb-doc
-A static did:web document hosted in GitHub Pages - used for testing purposes
+A static did:web document and associated static VP hosted in GitHub Pages - used for testing purposes